Case Keenum: 2015 season

-On March 11, 2015, Keenum was acquired from the Texans for a 7th-round pick in 2016.
+On March 11, 2015, Keenum was acquired from the Texans for a seventh-round pick in 2016.
 Head coach Jeff Fisher announced that Keenum would be the backup quarterback to recently acquired Nick Foles.
 On November 16, the Rams named Keenum the starting quarterback after announcing they had benched Foles.

-Near the end of the Rams' week-11 game against the Baltimore Ravens, Keenum suffered a concussion that left him visibly wobbly but was not removed from the game for evaluation.
+Near the end of a Week 11 16–13 road loss to the Ravens, Keenum suffered a concussion that left him visibly wobbly but was not removed from the game for evaluation.
 This led to an investigation by the NFL and the NFL Players Association.

 Keenum recovered from the concussion and led the Rams to consecutive victories against the Detroit Lions, Tampa Bay Buccaneers, and Seattle Seahawks.
-He recorded a Rams record near-"perfect game" against the Buccaneers, achieving a 158.0 passer rating by going 14 of 17 for 234 yards and two touchdowns in the last home game in the history of the St. Louis Rams.
-Keenum finished the 2015 season (six games played, five as the starter) with 828 yards, four touchdowns, and one interception, with a 60.8% completion percentage.
+He recorded a franchise record near-"perfect game" against the Buccaneers, achieving a 158.0 passer rating by going 14 of 17 for 234 yards and two touchdowns in the last home game in St. Louis Rams history as the Rams won by a score of 31–23.

+Keenum finished the 2015 season with 828 yards, four touchdowns, and an interception in six games and five starts.

 2016 season

 On January 12, 2016, the Rams officially moved back to Los Angeles.
-It was announced via Fisher and GM Les Snead that Keenum would be the starting quarterback heading into training camp.
-On April 18, 2016, Keenum signed a one-year first round restricted free-agent tender with the Los Angeles Rams.
-On August 6, 2016, Keenum was named as the starter in the preseason opener against the Dallas Cowboys.
+It was announced via Fisher and general manager Les Snead that Keenum would be the starting quarterback heading into training camp.
+On April 18, Keenum signed a one-year first round restricted free-agent tender with the Rams.
+On August 6, he was named the starter in the preseason opener against the Dallas Cowboys.
 After the preseason, Keenum began the regular season as the starting quarterback.
-After a 28–0 loss to the San Francisco 49ers in the opener, he led the team to 3 straight wins over the Seattle Seahawks, Tampa Bay Buccaneers, and Arizona Cardinals.
+After a 28–0 shutout road loss to the San Francisco 49ers in the season-opener, he led the team to three straight wins over the Seahawks, Buccaneers, and Arizona Cardinals.

-During Week 6 at Detroit, Keenum went 27/32 with 321 yards, three touchdowns, an interception, a rushing touchdown, and set a team record with 19 consecutive completions.
-The Rams lost by a score of 31–28.
-The following week against the Giants at Twickenham Stadium, Keenum was intercepted four times as the Giants won 17–10.
-After the game, Rams head coach Jeff Fisher announced his decision to keep Keenum as starter.
-On November 15, 2016, Keenum was benched for Jared Goff, who the Rams had taken with the first overall pick in the 2016 NFL Draft.
+During a Week 6 31–28 road loss to the Lions, Keenum completed 27 of 32 passes for 321 yards, three touchdowns, and an interception to go along with a rushing touchdown and also set a team record with 19 consecutive completions.
+In the next game against the New York Giants, Keenum threw for 291 yards, a touchdown, and four interceptions during the 17–10 road loss.
+After the game, Rams head coach Jeff Fisher announced his decision to keep Keenum as the starter.
+On November 15, 2016, Keenum was benched for Jared Goff, who the Rams drafted first overall in the 2016 NFL draft.

+Keenum finished the 2016 season with 2,201 passing yards, nine touchdowns, and 11 interceptions to go along with 20 carries for 51 yards and a touchdown in 10 games and nine starts.